 Modeling and Simulating the Disaster Response Supply Chain

 This supply chain is modeled by combinations of four types of entities placed on the map: 1.
 PRODUCTS; 2.
 FACILITIES; 3.
 VEHICLES; and 4.
 ROUTES.
 Examples of these entities from the model are shown below.
-Data used to define the entities in this case study is obtained from information on the websites of organizations such as United Nations (http://www.un.org/), the World Food Program (http://www.wfp.org/), and Global Logistics Cluster (http://www.logcluster.org/).
-Data for any or all of the entities can be changed as needed if better information becomes available.
+Data used to define the entities in this case study was provided by the World Food Program Global Logistics Cluster (http://www.logcluster.org/).
+See more about the Global Logistics Cluster in this short YouTube video – https://www.youtube.com/watch?v=DvNJx8F9j4k

 The screenshot below shows a group of the four entities that moves products between the Kathmandu Airport DC and the Deurali local warehouse: